XeroAPI/Xero-Java/README.md

 # Xero-Java

-This is the Xero Java SDK for the Xero API.
+This is the Java SDK for the Xero API.
 Currently, supports Accounting API.
 All third party libraries dependencies managed with Maven

+## Getting Started

-### Xero App
+### Xero App Type
-You'll need to decide which type of Xero app you'll be building [Private](http://developer.xero.com/documentation/auth-and-limits/private-applications/), [Public](http://developer.xero.com/documentation/auth-and-limits/public-applications/), or [Partner](http://developer.xero.com/documentation/auth-and-limits/partner-applications/).
-Go to [http://app.xero.com](http://app.xero.com) and login with your Xero user account to create an app.
+Start by deciding which type of Xero app you'll be building [Private](http://developer.xero.com/documentation/auth-and-limits/private-applications/), [Public](http://developer.xero.com/documentation/auth-and-limits/public-applications/), or [Partner](http://developer.xero.com/documentation/auth-and-limits/partner-applications/).
+Go to [http://app.xero.com](http://app.xero.com) and login with your Xero user account to create a Private or Public app (Public apps can be upgraded to Partner).

-### Questions?
+### Add Xero-Java Dependency
-[Watch this video](https://youtu.be/19UBlTDLxVc) walkthrough of how to setup Xero Java SDK in Eclipse.

-### Download Xero Java SDK

-Add this dependency and repository to your POM.xml
+For those using maven, add the dependency and repository to your pom.xml

     <dependency>
 	  <groupId>com.xero</groupId>
 	  <artifactId>xero-java-sdk</artifactId>
-	  <version>1.0.8</version>
+	  <version>1.0.9</version>
 	</dependency>

     <repositories>